An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon

 \section{Correlation functions}

-We first summarise some facts on the $DOPE(N,k)$ ensembles \eqref{dope}, the most important of which is the determinantal structure of the correlation functions.
+In this section we compute the correlation functions of the ensemble $DOPE^{\text{sym}}(N,k)$ and derive the close relationship with $DOPE(2N,2k).$ We first summarise some facts on the $DOPE(2N,2k)$ ensembles \eqref{dope}, the most important of which is the determinantal structure of the correlation functions.
 It involves the eponymous orthogonal polynomials.
-A scalar product on the set of complex valued functions on $X_N$ is associated to the weight function $w_N$ via
+A scalar product on the set of complex valued functions on the set of nodes $X_{2N}=-Y_N\cup Y_N$ is associated to the weight function $\wq$ via

-By applying the Gram-Schmidt procedure to the sequence of monomials $1,x,\ldots x^{N-1}$ we obtain a family of \emph{orthonormal polynomials} $p_{N,0},\ldots ,p_{N,N-1},$ i.e. the degree of $p_{N,j}$ is equal to $j$ and the relation
+By applying the Gram-Schmidt procedure to the sequence of monomials $1,x,\ldots x^{2N-1}$ we obtain a family of \emph{orthonormal polynomials} $p_{2N,0},\ldots ,p_{2N,2N-1},$ i.e. the degree of $p_{2N,j}$ is equal to $j$ and the relation